adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

 -t, --title
 -----------
-Title for the plots
+Title for the plots.

-Title will be displayed in the picture.
+Title is displayed in the picture.

 .. code-block:: text